PASSIONLab/OpenEquivariance/docs/api.rst

 OpenEquivariance exposes two key classes: :py:class:`openequivariance.TensorProduct`, which replaces ``o3.TensorProduct`` from e3nn, and :py:class:`openequivariance.TensorProductConv`, which fuses the CG tensor product with a subsequent graph convolution.
-Initializing either class triggers JIT compilation of a custom kernel; this takes up to a few seconds.
+Initializing either class triggers JIT compilation of a custom kernel, which can take a few seconds.

 .. toctree::
    :maxdepth: 2